SimpleITK/SimpleITK/docs/source/filters.rst

    * - `BinaryContourImageFilter <https://www.itk.org/SimpleITKDoxygen/html/classitk_1_1simple_1_1BinaryContourImageFilter.html>`_
      - Labels the pixels on the border of the objects in a binary image.
    * - `BinaryDilateImageFilter <https://www.itk.org/SimpleITKDoxygen/html/classitk_1_1simple_1_1BinaryDilateImageFilter.html>`_
-     - Fast binary dilation.
+     - Fast binary dilation of a single intensity value in the image.
    * - `BinaryErodeImageFilter <https://www.itk.org/SimpleITKDoxygen/html/classitk_1_1simple_1_1BinaryErodeImageFilter.html>`_
-     - Fast binary erosion.
+     - Fast binary erosion of a single intensity value in the image.
    * - `BinaryFillholeImageFilter <https://www.itk.org/SimpleITKDoxygen/html/classitk_1_1simple_1_1BinaryFillholeImageFilter.html>`_
      - Remove holes not connected to the boundary of the image.
    * - `BinaryGrindPeakImageFilter <https://www.itk.org/SimpleITKDoxygen/html/classitk_1_1simple_1_1BinaryGrindPeakImageFilter.html>`_